Medical questions & health advice by licensed doctors

-What is National Invisible Illness week?
+"What is National Invisible Illness week?"

 What is National Invisible Illness week?
 What does it include?
 I have diabetes and I'm not sure if I should discuss it with my office during this time, because it seems like a strange definition.
 Isn't almost every illness invisible unless you're performing a vivisection?

 You are correct that most illnesses are invisible in the sense that the condition isn't readily apparent to the outside public.
 Some diseases can go through stages where at times a person may look completely healthy (such as someone with controlled diabetes) to the opposite end of the spectrum where it is obvious that the person is sick and needs special care (such as late stage diabetes which can include blindness, renal failure, and limb amputation).
 National Invisible Chronic Illness Awareness Week is a good time to talk to your office about your diabetes and how it affects you and others with your disease.
 It is a great way to educate your peers about how even though you may look fine on the outside, you have a chronic disease which requires a special diet and medications and can include various complications.
 Diabetes is a common invisible illness.
 Make sure your diabetes is under the best care by following up with your primary care provider or endocrinologist.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.